Large-scale Pre-training for Grounded Video Caption Generation: Large-scale generation of grounded captions

 \textbf{Stage 3: Temporally consistent bounding box annotation.} While Stage 2 ensures a consistent video-level caption, noun phrase annotations remain inconsistent across frames due to the use of an image-based model.
 To resolve this, we introduce \textit{temporal labeling of objects}, ensuring that bounding boxes corresponding to the same object are consistently labeled throughout the video using the video-level noun phrases.
 These consistently labeled bounding boxes form video object tracks.
 We formulate this as a text classification task and prompt the LLM with in-context learning.
 The input consists of frame-level noun phrases to be classified and the video-level noun phrases serving as class labels.
-The supplementary material provides details on the prompt.
+Figure~\ref{fig:stage3} provides details on the prompt.
 Figure~\ref{fig:pseudolabelling} (right) illustrates this process.
 An alternative approach is to use a visual tracker, such as~\cite{karaev24cotracker3}, for associating bounding boxes over time, which we compare against in Sec.~\ref{subsec:res}.

 Upon completing all three stages, we obtain videos with automatically generated captions, grounded bounding boxes, and temporally coherent labels aligned with the noun phrases in the caption.
-Additional details are provided in the supplementary material.
+Additional details are provided in appendix~\ref{sec:automatic_annotation_method_details}.